 The submitted design and access statement confirms that the property was last occupied as a dwelling in 1952.
-Whilst it is further stated that rates were paid for a further 5 years until 1957, the fact of the matter is that the property was last used as a dwelling some 63 years before the current application being submitted.
-This period of non-residential use is significant and lends weight to an argument that the use of the building as a dwelling has long been abandoned.
+Whilst it is further stated that rates were paid for a further 5 years until 1957, the property was last used as a dwelling some 63 years before the current application being submitted.
+This is a significant period of non-residential use and lends weight to an argument that the use of the building as a dwelling has been abandoned.